romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 # Interview Questions

+## What are the different interface that we can use with batch apex?
+1. Database.AllowsCallouts
+2. Database.Statefull
+3. System.Schedulable
+4. System.Iterator
+5. Database.Batchabe<sObject>

-1. <b>Explain the different interfaces of a batch class?</b>
+## Explain the different interfaces of a batch class?
 - Database.Batchable : (Mandatory)

 - Database.AllowsCallout : This interface allows the batch job to make outbound calls (callouts) to external services.
 It's crucial to annotate your batch class with this interface if you intend to make callouts within the execute method.
 Remember, callouts introduce additional governor limits and require careful handling of potential errors.

 - Database.Stateful: This interface enables you to maintain state information between batches during the execution of your batch job.
 It's particularly useful when you need to track or accumulate data throughout the processing of multiple batches.
 However, use this interface cautiously as it can impact performance and governor limits due to the need for additional data storage during the batch job.

 - System.Iterator : //TODO

 - System.Schedulable : //TODO

-2. <b>Can we call future from batch ?</b>
+## Can we call future from batch ?
-    - No, we get the Fatal error(System.AsyncException).
+No, we get the Fatal error(System.AsyncException).

-3. <b>Can I add a additional method in a batch class?</b>
+## Can I add a additional method in a batch class?

-    - Yes, you can add additional methods to a batch class, as long as you follow the basic structure and syntax requirements of a batch class.
+Yes, you can add additional methods to a batch class, as long as you follow the basic structure and syntax requirements of a batch class.

 However, keep in mind that any additional methods you add to a batch class should not interfere with the standard functionality of the batch class.
 The main entry point of a batch class is the execute() method, which is called when the batch job is started, so any additional methods should not interfere with this method.

 Additionally, if you plan to use any additional methods in your batch class from outside the class (for example, in a test class), make sure to mark them as public so they can be accessed from other classes.

-4. <b>Can we call a batch class from another batch class?</b>
+## Can we call a batch class from another batch class?
-    - Yes, we can call batch apex from batch apex in finally.
+Yes, we can call batch apex from batch apex in finally.

-5. Can we call the batch apex from triggers in salesforce?
+## Can we call the batch apex from triggers in salesforce?
 Yes, it is possible.
 We can call a batch apex from triggers.
-However, we should always keep in mind that we should not call batch apex from trigger every time as this may cause the governor limit to exceed.
+However, this may cause the governor limit to exceed.
 We can only have 5 apex jobs queued or executing at a time.

-6. How to test a batch apex?
+## How to test a batch apex?

-Code is run between Test.startTest and Test.stopTest.
-Any asynchronous code included within Test.startTest and Test.stopTest is executed synchronously after Test.stopTest.
+Code is run between `Test.startTest()` and `Test.stopTest()`.

-How many batch jobs can run concurrently?
+## How many batch jobs can run concurrently?
-The system can process upto five queued or active jobs simultaneously for each org.
+The system can process upto 5 queued or active jobs simultaneously for each org.

-Q. Can I Use FOR UPDATE in SOQL using Database.QueryLocator?
+## Can we Use FOR UPDATE in SOQL using Database.QueryLocator?

-No, We can't.
-It will through an exception stating that "Locking is implied for each batch execution and therefore FOR UPDATE should not be specified"
+No. It will through an exception stating that "Locking is implied for each batch execution and therefore FOR UPDATE should not be specified."

+## How do we track the progress of a batch apex class?
 To track a particular process of a batch apex, we use Database.BatchableContext.
-We have two methods in this interface getJObId getChildJObId - id of particular execute method.
+We have two methods in this interface `getJobId` and `getChildJobId` - id of particular execute method.

-Are you looking to create a test class for a batch apex which is calling another batch Apex.
-The process is same you just need to make sure that you are inserting the data which is being queried in the Start method

-Q. How to use Aggregate queries in Batch Apex
+## How to use Aggregate queries in Batch Apex

-Aggregate queries don't work in Batch Apex because aggregate queries doesn't support queryMore().
-They run into the error 'Aggregate query does not support queryMore(), use LIMIT to restrict the results to a single batch' To fix this error what we should do.
+Aggregate queries don't work in Batch Apex.
+To fix this error what we should do.

 1. Create an Apex class implements Iterator<AggregateResult>.